-Click the button in the toolbar or press the Enter key when you have chosen two files to compare.
+Click the Start or recompare ribbon button or press the Enter key when you have chosen two files to compare.

 You can also drag and drop files from Windows Explorer onto the filename entry fields or onto the file panes.

-As well as files on the local disk and network volumes, Merge is also able to directly access and compare files stored within Perforce, Subversion, Visual SourceSafe, and (local clones of) Mercurial and Git repositories.
+As well as files on the local disk and network volumes, Merge is also able to directly access and compare files stored within Perforce, Subversion, and local Mercurial and Git repositories.
 See Virtual File System (VFS) Plugins for more details.

 Accessing other revisions of a file with the Versions button